dani69654/Compound/README.md

 Compound: https://compound.finance/

-MyContract.sol has been created by > https://github.com/gabkk
-I have modified and tested it.
+MyContract has been created by > https://github.com/gabkk I have modified and tested it.

 For local testing, you need to fork the chain and mint DAI yourself: https://compound.finance/docs